The-Chaos-Consortium/chaos-and-conquest/docs/how-to-play.md

 Attacks suitably large enough to affect all targets in the appropriate area.
 Damage is rolled separately for each target.
 If there is any doubt as to how many targets can be affected, roll the attack’s die.
 ### Critical Hits
 Rolling ***maximum damage*** on a weapon’s damage dice is a ***critical hit***.
 It bypasses all armor, and ***decreases the target’s AV by 1***.
 This decrease happens at the end of the round.

-Any bonus damage dice do not count towards a critical hit check - only the original damage dice do, e.g. attacking with a longsword (d10) +d6 bonus die, the PC rolls a 10 on the d10 and a 2 on the +d6.
-This counts as a critical hit.
 ### Armor
 If a creature takes damage while they’re wearing armor, the damage is ***reduced*** by their ***Armor Value (AV)***.
 Any damage above the AV reduces stamina.
 Humanoids can have a ***max of 4 AV*** normally - with magic items this can go up to 6 AV.